tyoung3/sw/README.md

 A bash script, swgo, will build and run a network definition.

-Another bash script, swgraph, will display a graphic image(.svg) of a network definition.
+Another bash script, swgraph, will display a graphic image(.svg) of a network definition:
+(/images/collate.png)
 The resulting image amounts to a Data Flow Diagram without datastores.  sw does not generate data storage access code.
 Currently, data storage code must be contained within a StreamWork component.